danielhrisca/asammdf/doc/gui.rst

 ============ ====================== ================================================================================================================
 Shortcut     Action                 Description
 ============ ====================== ================================================================================================================
-C            Cursor                 Displays a movable cursor that will trigger the display of the current value for all plot channels
-F            Fit all                Y-axis fit all active channels on the screen, keeping the current X-axis range Shift+F      Fit selected           Y-axis fit all active selected channels on the screen; unselected channels are not fitted G            Grid                   Toggle grid lines
+C            Edit signal color      Opens a dialog to select the signal color [7]_ F            Fit all                Y-axis fit all active channels on the screen, keeping the current X-axis range Shift+F      Fit selected           Y-axis fit all active selected channels on the screen; unselected channels are not fitted G            Grid                   Toggle grid lines